JohanSmet/johansmet.github.io/_projects/kinect_webcam.md

 ### Requirements
 - CMake : version 2.8 or newer
-- Visual Studio 2013 : developed with the Professional but Express will most like work as well.
+- Visual Studio 2013 : developed with the Professional, but Express will most like work as well.
 Older versions will probably not work because the code uses some C++11 features.

 ### Dependencies
 - The Microsoft DirectShow Base Classes (strmbase)
 	- extract to a "strmbase" subdirectory of the source root
 	- more information [here](http://msdn.microsoft.com/en-us/library/windows/desktop/dd407279%28v=vs.85%29.aspx)
 - OpenCV : tested with version 3.0.0-beta
-	- extract to a "opencv" subdirectory of the source root
+	- extract to an "opencv" subdirectory of the source root